You are viewing a story from harrypotterfanfiction.com

 Chapter 3: First Day Surprises

-The carriage ride up to the castle was uneventful except for one startling incident for many of the students.
-Because of the war, most everyone had now seen death, therefore causing the thestrals pulling the carriages to appear before their eyes.
-A few younger female students squealed a little in shock, but many just had sober looks on their faces when they came upon the thestrals.
-Coincidentally, Hermione and Malfoy were thinking about each other and their motives, hardly even noticing the creatures pulling them up to the castle.
+The carriage ride up to the castle was uneventful; except for one startling incident for many of the students.
+Because of the war most everyone now had seen death, therefore causing the thestrals pulling the carriages to appear before their eyes.
+A few younger female students screamed a little in shock, but many just had sober looks on their faces when they came upon the carriages.
+Coincidentally, Hermione and Malfoy were thinking about each other and their motives, hardly even noticing the creatures pulling them up to the castle; this was probably due to the fact they had already been able to see them.

 Once the chatter died down, the Sorting Hat sang its song; Hermione only absorbed a few lines due to her whispered conversation with Harry, making her curious as to their meaning.